Honor of Kings: Game modes

 Honor of Kings has a variety of game modes, with a majority of them focused on competitive matchmaking.
 Without a network connection, players can play the stand-alone mode.
-With a network connection, players can choose a variety of battle modes, in which players can either face off against each other in player versus player matches (including 1v1, 3v3, 5v5) or participate in various player versus environment adventure modes.
+With a network connection, players can choose a variety of battle modes, in which players can either face off against each other in player versus player matches (including 1v1, 2v2, 3v3, 5v5) or participate in various player versus environment adventure modes.

 In each of the player versus player modes, there are options to battle AI (computer) opponents.
 The AI can be set on easy, normal, or hard difficulty.
 Also, players can open 'rooms' where they can invite and battle a friend or recent battle teammate or opponent.
 There is also an option to open a 'draft room' for a 5v5 in which everybody is invited by someone else in the room.

 Rift of Kings (5v5)

 Rift of Kings (known as Hero's Gorge in the international release) is the most commonly played game mode.
 This mode is used in KPL competitions, the ranked game mode using the same game map (see Ranked below).
 Ten players, each controlling a hero, are split into two opposing teams of five.
 The teams start on opposing ends of the map, with the victory conditions either being to destroy the enemy's defense turrets in order to reach and destroy the enemy nexus base.
-To destroy the enemy nexus base, teams must destroy defense turrets, which are situated on the three main lanes—the top "clash" lane (对抗路), the middle lane (中路), and the bottom "farm" lane (发育路)—used to reach the enemy's nexus base.
+To destroy the enemy nexus base, teams must destroy defense turrets, which are situated on the three main lanes—the "clash" lane (对抗路), the middle lane (中路), and the "farm" lane (发育路)—used to reach the enemy's nexus base.
 Nexus bases can restore health points slowly but defense turrets cannot.

 Heroes are protected by minions, which are periodically sent from the team's base.
 Without the protection of minions, heroes can be damaged by turrets.
 Turrets prioritize enemy minions within their vicinity, but will immediately target enemy heroes if they attack allied heroes within the turret's range.
 Each player can increase their hero's level and gain coins by killing enemy minions, heroes, or wild creatures situated between lanes, a wild area known as the 'jungle' (野区).

 Some creatures in the wild area also have certain status effects benefits ('buffs') which increase their hero's attributes.
 There are five kinds of buffs: blue, red, tyrant, overlord, and tempest dragon (the strongest).
 For example, the blue buff is used to regenerate or improve mana, a resource which many mages and assassins use.
 The red buff is used to decrease the moving speed of the enemies, and it also deals a few 'real damage' (i.e., it cannot be blocked by shield and defense points), which is useful for warriors and marksmen.
 Both types of buffs last for 80 seconds.